 How oscilloscopes work (1): the CRT; How oscilloscopes work (2): circuitry; How oscilloscopes work (3): storage CRTS

 Appendix 1: Cathode ray tube phosphor data

 Electronics author and freelance journalist

-'provide a definitive, up-to-date guide to choosing using and understanding more about osilloscopes.'
-What's New in Electronics, January 2001 'The readers appreciation of how to use their scope is enhanced by thorough explanations.
-Ian Hickman explains the practical use of the oscilloscope and supports with examples.'
-Electronics Manufacture & Test, February 2001
+"The readers appreciation of how to use their scope is enhanced by thorough explanations.
+Ian Hickman explains the practical use of the oscilloscope and supports with examples." --Electronics Manufacture and Test, February 2001